EmoryMLIP/emory-reu-ret-website/content/apply/_index.md

 ## Stipend Information

-Supported participants will receive a stipend of $3,600, travel support of up to $800 to and from Emory, and free on-campus accommodations.
+Supported students will receive a stipend of 3,600 USD, travel support of up to 800 USD to and from Emory, and free on-campus accommodations.
+Supported teachers will receive a stipend of 6,000 USD.